vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 | Geraldton† | Melbourne Centre | 134.200 | ML-GEL_CTR |

 † *Non-standard positions* may only be used in accordance with [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies)

+### CPDLC

+The Primary Communication Method for PIY is [CPDLC](../../controller-skills/cpdlc.md).

+The CPDLC Station Code is `YPIY`.

+Voice may be used in lieu when applicable.

 ## Airspace
 <figure markdown>
 ![Pingelly Airspace](../assets/piy.png){ width="700" }